 - The entire eye (iris, lens, vitreous, retina, and choroid) AND SCLERA are removed

-- Muscles are detached from the sclera and may possibly be re-attached to the implant
+- Muscles are detached from the sclera and might possibly be re-attached to the implant

-- The implant may possibly be made of MEDPOR®, PMMA or hydroxyapatite material, or may possibly be a dermis fat graft
+- The implant might possibly be made of MEDPOR®, PMMA or hydroxyapatite material, or might possibly be a dermis fat graft

 - This orbital sphere or implant remains permanently